-On our humble little island, there's no short supply of hotels that will make you feel right at home.
-Conveniently located in the heart of the city, these hotels are just a quick walk, train ride or shuttle away from the city's best attractions like Gardens by the Bay or Sentosa.
+You won't run out of hotel options in Singapore, especially with the increasing number of new additions.
+Conveniently located in the heart of the city, the hotels in this list are just a quick walk, train ride or shuttle away from the city's best attractions like Gardens by the Bay and Sentosa.
 There are also plenty of restaurant and bar options around to make sure you never go hungry – even if it's way past midnight.
-Whether you're visiting from out of town or looking to do a quick staycation, these are the best of the best rooms you should check out in to.
+The city never sleeps, after all.

 For the fitness junkie